Click Through Rate (CTR) Defined

 Consider this made up example: Google has ranked the top 5 websites relating to the phrase “second hand cars in Birmingham”.

-Imagine that the top two ranking sites have great SEO and relevance, but sites 3-5 actually receive a much higher click through rate.
+Imagine that the top two sites have great SEO and relevance, but sites 3-5 actually receive a higher click through rate consistently.

 Users prefer the description and services provided in websites 3-5, therefore, should they not take precedence over sites 1 & 2 despite their superior SEO?